SisirBhandari/Analyst_Resume/README.md

 •	Engaged with the possible donor organizations to secure the program funds.

 **ActionAid International**                                                                                                              Kathmandu, Nepal

-Monitoring and Evaluation Officer                                                                                              October 2017 – August 2018
+Monitoring and Evaluation Officer,                                                                                             October 2017 – August 2018

 •	Successfully managed the Monitoring and Evaluation (M&E) of disaster risk reduction and climate vulnerability programme, partnership training, field research and data management.